An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Numerical Experiments

-We present the details of our numerical experiments and results to illustrate the performance of \Cref{alg:socinpalm} for various transportation problems on complicated surfaces.
-The triangular mesh data for these examples is provided in our software package.
-We set $\tau = 1.9$ for \Cref{alg:socinpalm}.
-All algorithms terminate when the KKT residual falls below a given tolerance.
-We take the ADMM-based software package provided in \cite{hugo18} as the benchmark for comparison with a slight modification to its stopping criterion, which makes it consistent with the one we used based on \eqref{eq:residue-ot}.
-For all the problems, we set the temporal discretization as $N = 31$, the maximum number of iterations as $5\times10^4$, and the maximum computation time as $3.6\times 10^4$ seconds (10 hours).
-The examples that we tested are listed below.
+We present details of our numerical experiments and results to illustrate the performance of \Cref{alg:socinpalm} across various DOT problems on diverse surfaces.
+Besides comparing with the ADMM-based software package ({\tt AD-o}) in \cite{hugo18} applied to the discrete DOT problem \eqref{eq:opt-ddot}, we also compare with ADMM applied to the SOCP reformulation \eqref{eq:opt-ddot-soc-re} (denoted by {\tt AD-s}).
+In {\tt AD-s}, the subproblems are solved by the same implementation as in \Cref{alg:socinpalm}, while the parameters follow \cite{hugo18}.
+For consistency, all these algorithms are terminated when the KKT residual $\eta_{\mathrm{dot}}$ in \eqref{eq:residue-ot} falls below a prescribed tolerance.
+The commercial software {\tt MOSEK} for conic optimization is also applied to \eqref{eq:opt-ddot-soc-re}, in which we set the internal solver tolerance to $10^{-6}$.
+After {\tt MOSEK} terminates, we compute and report the corresponding KKT residual and computational time.
+For all the problems, we set the temporal discretization as $N = 31$, the maximum number of iterations as $5\times10^4$, and the maximum computation time as $10$ hours.
+The examples that we tested are listed below and illustrated in \Cref{fig:illustration} with darker shades representing higher density.
+The triangular meshes for these examples are included in our software package.